Will Smith would face little more than a slap if charged

 “It sends a message that you can commit a crime and you won’t be punished,” she said.
 “This was a very wrong message.”

+Defense attorney Adam Braun said it’s unrealistic Smith would face charges in the absence of serious injuries and without support from Rock.

+“Although a prosecution is not likely, the wild card here is that the evidence is overwhelming and the incident was witnessed live by millions,” Braun said.
+“Prosecutors could feel compelled to prosecute Will Smith, regardless of Chris Rock’s preference, to avoid creating the impression that a wealthy actor is above the law.”

 If Smith were charged, he would face a misdemeanor battery count, which carries a penalty of up to six months in jail.
-Even if prosecuted and convicted, there are alternatives to going to court that could lead to a penalty as light as having to attend anger management classes.
+Even if prosecuted and convicted, it is unlikely he would face incarceration and there are alternatives to going to court that could lead to a penalty as light as having to attend anger management classes.

 Cooley said if he were advising Smith, he’d have him voluntarily enroll in anger classes and then try to convince prosecutors not to bring charges in the interest of justice because he had recognized his problem and was dealing with it.